 Bedbug bites usually do not spread any disease; however, the itching and scratching may be uncomfortable and increase the risk of secondary skin infections (7).

-Bug bites in babies will irritate them and cause rashes and bumps on their skin, whether the bite is from a mosquito, bee, or flea.
+Bug bites in babies will irritate them and cause hives, redness, and bumps on their skin, whether the bite is from a mosquito, bee, or flea.
 In most cases, the rashes can be treated and symptomatically relieved with cold water, lotions and creams, and certain home remedies.
 However, some bug bites might induce allergic reactions; therefore, be aware of the signs of bug bites and seek medical advice if necessary.
 You should also aim to prevent bug bites in babies.
 Dressing the baby in appropriate clothing and using nets on windows could repel bugs, preventing bug bites in babies.

 - Insect Bite.